 What you include (and do not include) in your letters is also important.
 It is in your camper’s best interest not to feel like they are missing too much at home or feel anxious about your wellbeing.
 Be careful not to elaborate about how desperately you miss them, or how terribly quiet the house is.
 Instead, ask lots of questions about activities and friends.
 This will help your camper structure letters back to you.
 Keep the closing of your letters simple – “I love you and miss you,” is great, but “I’m so lonely without you.
 I cannot believe you’ll be gone for so long,” is not!

 We have an email system in place for you as well.
-Prior to the summer, we will send you information about writing to your camper via CampInTouch.
-Emails sent to camp through CampInTouch are printed and distributed to campers daily.
+Emails sent to camp through CampInTouch (the same as the registration system account) are printed and distributed to campers daily.
+Also, the new Campanion app will have a feature for you to send — and your kids to write back — letters that don’t have to go through the USPS.
 Crane Lake has already paid your registration fee for this service, and we’ve even started you with some free credits that you can use when emailing your camper.
 You’ll be able to purchase additional credits at any time.

 On Opening Day, please make note of your child’s bunk number and include it when addressing letters:

 URJ Crane Lake Camp

 If you would like to write a letter to your camper before they leave for camp, so it will arrive during the first few days, it is okay not to include your camper’s bunk number on these first letters.

 CampInTouch email allows you (parents/guardians and any guests you invite) to send one-way messages to your child that are printed at camp and delivered once a day at mail time (this means that if you send your camper multiple emails in a day they will receive them all at once!).